UPPMAX/programming_formalisms/docs/git/merge.md

 !!!
 Keypoints

     - A branch is a division unit of work, to be merged with main sometime
-    - Local branches often track remote branches.
+    - Both git locally and GitHub can be used
-    - You can delet a branch safely after a
+    - You can delete a branch safely after merging

 !!! note "See also"